- Home

 - Christopher, baptised 18 Oct 1742

 We return to the problem I mentioned before, about burials where it just says “child” or “a child” after a name, and we don’t know if it’s a child of that name, or the father’s name.
 Clearly, William and Mary’s first two sons called John must’ve died – the first before Oct 1731, and the second before Oct 1736.
 I haven’t traced their son James or their daughter Mary beyond their baptisms.
+That said, their daughter Mary might be the Mary Cardinall who joined Halstead Independent chapel on 29th June 1775, and that the reason we can’t trace her further is because she didn’t marry, and was buried at the chapel: their burial records are rather shaky.

 Their last son to be called John married Mary Senior in early 1754.
 I will go into their family in more depth, but I’ll just mention here that they had several children; among them was a son called Thomas, who became a surgeon.
 In 1787, John Chaplin of Halstead – brother of Mary Chaplin/Cardinall – wrote his will, and he said that his nephew Thomas Cardinall of Halstead, surgeon, owed him money.
 By nephew, he must mean great-nephew.
 And this mention in John Chaplin’s will helps us to follow William and Mary Cardinall’s son John from his baptism.